How to Become a Business Analyst

 Bachelor’s degree programs typically take four years to complete.
 Regardless of the college you get into, ensure you take courses involving mathematics, statistics, finance, accounting, and business.

-It may even help to take a few psychology classes to help understand human behaviour if you’re planning on working in a field like healthcare or retail!
+It may even be helpful to take a few psychology classes to understand human behavior better if you’re planning on working in a field like healthcare or retail.

 Step Two: Join Internships

-While obtaining your bachelor’s degree, you should focus on developing your analytical, problem-solving, and communication skills, as these are vital to succeed in the field.
+While pursuing your bachelor’s degree, focus on developing your analytical, problem-solving, and communication skills, as these are essential for success in the field.
 Consider participating in internships, co-op programs, or other experiential learning opportunities to gain practical experience and make connections in the industry.
+Additionally, seeking guidance from a business mentor can provide valuable insights, help you navigate career decisions, and expand your professional network.

 Step Three: Consider a Master’s Degree